Three of the Charnwood slate gravestones in Barrowby churchyard.

 Most churchyards in close proximity to the Leicester-Welford-Northampton and Leicester-Market Harborough-Northampton roads have examples of Charnwood slates, even though these places are up to thirty miles from the quarries as the proverbial crow flies.

-My visits to churchyards along an approximately west-east transect just to the north of Northampton revealed few examples of Charnwood slate gravestones, with the exception of Long Buckby.
+My visits to churchyards north of an approximately west-east transect just to the north of Northampton revealed that every one had at least a few examples of Charnwood slate gravestones, with the exception of Long Buckby.
 However the comparatively late dates at Long Buckby (1789 to 1844) strongly suggest that Charnwood slate was reaching this village by canal.
 With the exception of Long Buckby there is no clear evidence that Charnwood slate was transported by the Leicester to Northampton canal and none that the River Nene was a transport route.

 Parish-by-parish details in Trubshaw 2011; a copy can be emailed on request.